saffronrust/VerityCompanion/README.md

 ![Background](https://github.com/saffronrust/VerityCompanion/blob/main/src/images/background.jpg)

 ## Deployed App
-You can visit the deployed app at https://verity-companion.vercel.app/
+The app was deployed using Vercel.
+You can visit the deployed app at https://www.d2veritycompanion.com/

 ## Tech Stack
 <div>